Brazo de Mercedes is a Filipino dessert made with soft meringue rolled into a log and filled with rich custard.

 Jump to:

-What Is Brazo de Mercedes?
+What is Brazo de Mercedes?

-Brazo de Mercedes is a traditional Filipino dessert made with soft, pillowy meringue that's lightly toasted on the outside, then rolled into a log and filled with a thick, rich custard made from egg yolks, condensed milk, and vanilla.
+Brazo de Mercedes is a Filipino dessert made with a soft meringue roll and a thick custard filling made from egg yolks and condensed milk.

-Notes and substitutions
+Notes and Substitutions

-Step 1: Preheat and prep the pan
+Step 1: Preheat oven and prep the pan

 Step 2: Separate the eggs

-Step 3: Make the custard filling (Yema)
+Step 3: Make the custard filling (yema)

-Turn off the heat, then stir in 2 tablespoons butter until fully melted.
+Turn off the heat, then stir in 2 tablespoons butter until melted.
 The custard should look smooth and glossy.

 Set it aside to cool while you make the meringue.